 Mulch shall be installed and maintained at all times in all planted areas not containing ground cover.
 All mulch material shall be free of seeds and weeds to prevent tree sprouting and regrowth.
 [Ord.
-2016-042] The application of Cypress mulch shall be discouraged.
-[Relocated from Art.
+2016-042] [Relocated from Art.
 7.D.4.B, Mulch]